 - My ASU

-Students in the Cronkite Washington bureau cover the nation’s capital, producing digital and TV stories for Cronkite News and a range of professional media outlets.
+Students spend a semester in the nation’s capital, covering stories important to Arizona audiences for the Cronkite News newscast and website as well as professional media outlets.

 Students in the Cronkite News sports bureau in Phoenix cover a wide range of sporting events, including MLB spring training, for major market news outlets across the country.

 Students cover important immigration and border issues in English and Spanish for Cronkite News under the guidance of two award-winning professional borderlands journalists.

 Bilingual students work with professionals to create digital content for the Cronkite Noticias website, which serves Spanish-speaking audiences in Arizona.

 Cronkite students work with other top journalism students from across the country to produce a data-rich, in-depth multimedia reporting project on a major national issue.
 Publication partners include The Washington Post, NBC News and other major national news organizations.

 In this immersive professional program, students define, grow and engage digital audiences for real clients in an agency-like setting.

 Students work on major regional and national investigations, developing their investigative reporting skills.
 The center partners with major national news organizations to publish projects.